Metropolitan Manila Transit Corporation: 1970s to 1980s

 On June 27, 1977, Marcos issued Presidential Decree No. 1168, increasing MMTC's corporate stock to ₱25 million divided into 6 million shares.
 The number of shares was then increased to 26 million shares through the issuance of Presidential Decree No. 1465 on June 11, 1978.

+In 1978, MMTC introduced an express bus service known as the Singkwenta - Singkwenta Walang Tindigan (lit.
+'Fifty - Fifty No Standing') service.
+It adopted a zonal faring system and primarily served students and professionals.
 Around this time, the MMTC reportedly had over 2,500 bus drivers and conductresses and 491 employees in its administration and maintenance departments.

 On July 23, 1979, Marcos issued Executive Order No. 546, creating the Ministry of Transportation and Communications (MOTC) and designating the MMTC as an attached agency of the MOTC.

 By 1980, the MMTC shifted from its original role in monopolizing all public transport operations in Metro Manila to supporting private operators through integrating fewer but larger bus consortiums, acting as a government tool for achieving broader social and developmental goals, such as pioneering new services and routes.

 In 1982, the MMTC reported its first profitable year.
 This would be the only year it generated a profit during its first ten years of operation.

+In 1983, the MMTC introduced double-decker buses on the UP-Ayala and Monumento-Ayala routes.
+Thes double-decker buses charged regular fares but adhered to a designated bus stop system.

 On March 20, 1985, Marcos issued Executive Order No. 1011, creating the Land Transportation Commission (LTC) as an attached agency of the MOTC.
 The order removed MMTC's exemption from regulation, placing it under the authority of the LTC.

 At some point in the 1990s, the Love Bus was discontinued due to significant losses incurred by MMTC.